Share with Care

 Busy, busy, busy

 If car parks are full, avoid parking on verges or blocking gates.
-Not only does this restrict access for local residents, farm vehicles and emergency services but these grassy areas are home to important habitats supporting lots of different plants and animals.
+This restricts access for local residents, farm vehicles and emergency services plus these grassy areas - even in car parks - are home to lots of different plants and animals.

 All paths are the same, right?